Baseflow/flutter-geocoding/geocoding/README.md

 A Flutter Geocoding plugin which provides easy geocoding and reverse-geocoding features.

+**Important**:

+1. This plugin uses the free Geocoding services provided by the iOS and Android platforms.
+This means that there are restrictions to their use.
+More information can be found in the [Apple documentation for iOS]() and the [Google documentation for Android]().

-**Note**: The availability of the Google Play Services depends on your country.
+2. The availability of the Google Play Services depends on your country.
 If your country doesn't support a connection with the Google Play Services, you'll need to try a VPN to establish a connection.
 For more information about how to work with Google Play Services visit the following link: https://developers.google.com/android/guides/overview

 ## Usage